 Colorado Spring Underage DUI Lawyer

-Every state, including the District of Columbia, has laws enacted that make it unlawful for adults to operate a vehicle with a blood alcohol concentration (BAC) equal to or more than the mandated level of 0.08 percent, the point at which a person is considered legally impaired.
+Every state in America has laws that make it unlawful for adults to operate a vehicle with a blood alcohol concentration (BAC) equal to or more than the mandated level of 0.08 percent, the point at which a person is considered legally impaired.
 At this point of BAC, studies suggest that reaction skills, vision, concentration, equilibrium, control, and other senses may be compromised.
 However, for minors with typically smaller statures and still developing bodies and minds, the effects of impairment can be greater.

-Under Colorado DUI laws, as well as many other states, underage drivers (under the legal federal drinking age of 21 years old) are subject to more stringent standards.
+Under Colorado DUI laws, underage drivers are subject to more stringent standards.
 Minors operating vehicles under the influence of alcohol can be penalized for DUI with levels below the adult standard of 0.08 percent.
-Specifically, if an underage driver is found with a BAC of as much as 0.02 percent, he or she can be convicted of what is sometimes referred to as a "baby DUI" (the BAC range for underage DUI is from 0.02 - 0.05 percent), which carries significant legal repercussions.
+Specifically, if an underage driver is found with a BAC of as much as 0.02 percent, they can be convicted of what is sometimes referred to as a "baby DUI" (the BAC range for underage DUI is from 0.02 - 0.05 percent), which carries significant legal repercussions.
 The consequences for juvenile driving under the influence include fines, negative points against a driving record (which are visible to law enforcement and greatly affect insurance premiums), a license suspension of three months or more, and mandatory community service.

 When a minor is found to possess a BAC above 0.05 percent, he or she is charged with the same severity an adult would face with a 0.08 percent reading.
 Repeat underage DUI lawbreakers may lose their licenses or eventually be subject to a jail sentence depending on the severity of the circumstances.
 Often, second-time and repeat underage intoxicated driving violations for an individual may be charged with a class 2 misdemeanor (that will remain on a criminal record).

-- Repeal of driver's license from 90 days to 3 years;
+- Repeal of the driver's license from 90 days to 3 years;

 - Car impoundment;